 What do the cardio fitness levels represent?

-Your cardio fitness score will fall into one of six cardio fitness levels that range from poor to excellent.
+Your cardio fitness score will fall into 1 of 6 cardio fitness levels that range from poor to excellent.
 These levels are based on published data that help show how your cardio fitness score compares to others who are the same age range and gender (source).

 How do I improve my cardio fitness score?